ShrimpTacos314/Maze-Game/README.md

-# Maze-Game
+# Maze Game
-A simple (but unfinished) website that contains a maze game.
+This unfinished website runs a maze game.
+Right now, all that can be done is that the player can move and that walls are displayed; neither collisions nor win functionality has been implemented.